 Let’s see how a master fermenter in Korea makes Makgeolli!

-The main ingredient of Bokbunja-Ju is Bokbunja berry (a toothsome raspberry variant in Korea).
+The main ingredient of Bokbunja-Ju is Bokbunja berry (a tasty raspberry variant in Korea) fermented in water.
+Some variations may come with rice or reishi extract for extra flavors.
 This native berry gives the wine a signature blood-red color and sweet berry flavor.

 Bokbunja berry is already known for its health benefits, so it should come as no surprise that this delicious wine is also incredibly good for your health.
 Research has shown that this drink is high in vitamin C, vitamin A, and antioxidants, which can aid in heart and liver protection.

 A 2008 research in South Korea showed that Bokbunja berry could enhance testosterone levels and sperm counts in mice, confirming that this wine can help with male virility.

 This wine is often served chilled and pairs nicely with meat, seafood, and any other traditional Korean dish.
 With an alcohol content ranging between 15% and 19%, Bokbunja-Ju has a medium alcoholic drink.

 Find this drink at: Any restaurant, pub, and bar all over South Korea.